Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 The next section explains the various encryption keys provided by the Key Provider API.
 Each set has a different use case.
 For use with USP products [CENC](#cenc) and [Fairplay](#fairplay) encryption keys are recommended.
 See the [Unified Streaming Integration](#unified-streaming-integration) section for more details on how to use `mp4split` with the Key Provider.

-This section uses the JSON key provider by the keys retrieved from the CPIX Key Provider can be used in the same way.
+This section uses the JSON key provider but the keys retrieved from the CPIX Key Provider can be used in the same way.

 #### CENC